 Deep brain stimulation (DBS) is a surgical option which has been in use for several years.
 It can sometimes help people whose tremors are resistant to medication.
 Another surgical option for medication-resistant tremor is focused ultrasound, which is non-invasive and can be an alternative when DBS isn’t an option.

 Beyond medical interventions like drugs and surgery, lifestyle changes are a treatment option a person with Parkinson’s can manage themselves.
-Proper diet and nutrition can often help improve some symptoms — or counter the side effects of some medications.
+Proper diet and nutrition can often help lessen some symptoms — or counter the side effects of some medications.
 Getting adequate sleep and reducing stress is also an important consideration.
 But according to the latest research, the most powerful home treatment for Parkinson’s may be exercise.

 It can seem challenging, especially for those who were sedentary before their diagnosis.
-But exercise is one powerful way to maintain and improve mobility, balance and flexibility over time.
+But exercise is one powerful way to maintain and improve overall mobility, balance and flexibility over time.
 It can also be a big boost to mental health and attitude.